-Achieving Equity with Palliative Care
+Achieving Health Equity

 Because of structural racism, kidney disease impacts people of color disproportionately.
-In the U.S., Black people are more than 3 times as likely and Hispanics or Latinos are 1.3 times more likely to experience kidney failure compared to white people.
+In the US, Black people are more than 3 times as likely and Hispanics or Latinos are 1.3 times more likely to experience kidney failure compared to white people.

-Organizationally, more than half of our patients identify as BIPOC and nearly half rely on Medicaid.
+At Northwest Kidney Centers more than half of patients identify as BIPOC and nearly half rely on Medicaid.